 Took the Money to the Plug’s House has another one of the hardest beats on the project, thanks to The Alchemist.
 The song itself is very good, although I don’t love it nearly as much as the previous few songs.
 I think the lack of features may have something to do with it because I also didn’t love the final track as much as the others.

 That one also didn’t have any rap features.
 I like both of the songs though.
 5 to 50 is one of two tracks that I actually heard before checking out the full project.
 It’s a dope song.
-It features India, who’s popped up on a plethora of Griselda releases in the past.
-She’s not a rapper; she just says random shit during the interludes.
+It features India, who’s Benny’s wife.
+She’s not a rapper, so she’s kinda just talking on this track.
 The song is really good though.
 The Alchemist production was dope, and the three verses from Benny were great.

 I hear these drug stories and I laugh